 “Mom, can we drive through McDonald’s?”
 Sure.

 “Mom, do you mind if I get that swimsuit?”
 Sure.

 “Mom, can I go to this sports camp?”
 I guess so.

 Our answer is often YES.
-But when a child never hears no, they begin to think they do always get what they want.
+But when a child never hears no, they begin to think they always get what they want.
 And they never learn the skill of having to wait on something they want or not getting something that sounds fun.
 And if you always get what you want, it’s hard to appreciate what you’ve been given.
-So as parents, we want to say no sometimes, so when we do say YES, our children feel thankfulness.
+So as parents, we want to say no sometimes so that our children feel thankfulness when we do say YES.
 It seems simple, but it can be profound.
 You can even say, “I can say yes to that, but sometimes it’s good to wait for things we want.
 So I’m going to say no because I love you.”

 Write Thank You Notes

 This is one of my all-time favorite methods for increasing gratitude.
 Have your child get in the habit of writing handwritten thank you notes for presents they receive or when an adult does something nice for them.
-If they are too little to write, have them do their name or their handprint or a scribble.
+If they are too little to write, have them make a handprint or a scribble.
 This is NOT about the person on the other end expecting a thank you.
 Instead, it’s about teaching your child to look for opportunities to show gratitude.
 The more we focus our minds on noticing how blessed we are, the more we feel it in our hearts.

 Model and Teach Ownership of Mistakes

-Thanks for reading!
-I hope some of these tips can help out with your littles.
-Let us know if one of these particularly hit home with you!
+I hope some of these tips can help you discover the best way to raise grateful and responsible children.
+Let us know if one of these particularly hits home with you!